 Dorothea in her Halifax studio working on a double sized upcycled jewellery creation:

 A heart to reduce, reuse and recycle has inspired Dorothea to make her lusciously textured acrylic paintings.
 Although she graduated from university with a Fine Art Degree in 1980 poor health kept her from making art again, until 2007.
 In the process of creating realistic art, she began playing with adding found objects to her canvases to create interesting textures.
 Upcycling broken and pre-used things (especially old jewellery), now brings out a limitless creativity within her that painting realistically never did.
-The sculptural nature of her work stems from the early training she received making clay bas-reliefs that turned into bronze looking, cement fondue artworks.
+The sculptural nature of her work stems from the early training she received making clay bas-reliefs worked into bronze looking, cement-fondue artworks.